matthewjh/Syringe/README.md

 });
 ````

-# Type-safe?
+## Type-safe?
 How so?

 In the example above, TypeScript knows that `injector.get(twoToken)` returns a `Promise<number>`, because the type of the dependency represented by `twoToken` is known to be `number`.

-Likewise, if you try to take a string and bind it to `oneValue`, TypeScript will error out.
-This principal of type assignability between the type of a token and values bound to and obtained from them is one of main features of Syringe.
+Similarly, if you try to take a string and bind it to `oneValue`, TypeScript will error out.
+This makes Syringe far more powerful than other TS/JS DI libraries, where calling `injector.get(someTokenOrId)` returns `any`.
+It also means that when binding classes or factories, if the parameters to the class constructor or factory change from that of the binding tokens in type or arity, TypeScript gives an error.

 ````typescript
 /// <reference path="./node_modules/syringe.ts/dist/syringe.d.ts"/>